Broncos: Saints' Hill at QB both a blessing and a curse - KVIA

 SANDERS RETURNS TO DENVER

-Saints WR Emmanuel Sanders returns to Denver, a city he called “wide receiver heaven” when he arrived to play with Peyton Manning before souring on his situation and famously saying the Broncos were in a “world of suck” by the time he was traded to San Francisco last year.
+Saints wide receiver Emmanuel Sanders returns to Denver, a city he called “wide receiver heaven” when he arrived to play with Manning before souring on his situation and famously saying the Broncos were in a “world of suck” by the time he was traded to San Francisco last year.

 WHO RETURNS FOR DENVER?